denisl78/rootfscopy/README.md

 # install a bunch of dependencies
 ...

-COPY rootfscopy /usr/local/bin/
+COPY filefscopy /usr/local/bin/
-RUN rootfscopy \
+RUN filefscopy \
         /some/dependency \
         /some/dependency \
         /some/service